 Experienced, Award-Winning Lawyer for Streamwood Criminal Cases and Streamwood Residents

-Streamwood criminal defense lawyer, James Dimeas, has spent the past 25 years concentrating in the practice of criminal law.
-Streamwood criminal defense lawyer, James Dimeas, has developed a thorough understanding of how the criminal justice system works in Streamwood.
+Streamwood criminal defense attorney, James Dimeas, has spent the past 27 years concentrating in the practice of criminal law.
+Streamwood criminal defense attorney, James Dimeas, has developed a thorough understanding of how the criminal justice system works in Streamwood.
 James Dimeas has handled criminal cases throughout all of the courthouses in Cook County, and especially at the Rolling Meadows Courthouse.
 James Dimeas has an office which is located within a short driving distance of Streamwood and the Rolling Meadows Courthouse.
-He is known by the judges and the prosecutors at the Rolling Meadows Courthouse and is well respected for his legal skills and recognized for his extensive experience in handling criminal cases at the Rolling Meadows Courthouse.
+James Dimeas is known by the judges and the prosecutors at the Rolling Meadows Courthouse and is well respected for his legal skills and recognized for his extensive experience in handling criminal cases at the Rolling Meadows Courthouse.

 An Award-Winning Criminal Defense Attorney with a Proven Track Record for Your Streamwood Criminal Case

-James Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.
-Streamwood criminal defense lawyer, James Dimeas is also a published author having co-written a book that instructs lawyers on how to properly and effectively represent clients charged with the crime of Identity Theft.
+James Dimeas is rated "Superb," 10 out of 10, by AVVO, the highest rating possible for any criminal defense attorney in the United States.
+Streamwood criminal defense attorney, James Dimeas is also a published author having co-written a book that instructs lawyers on how to properly and effectively represent clients charged with the crime of Identity Theft

 The Help You Need is Only a Phone Call Away